Galactic Structure and Interstellar Medium Science Working Group

 Science Themes

-The Vera C. Rubin Observatory Legacy Survey of Space and Time [LSST] will measure new photometry and astrometry for objects that are too faint for Gaia, enabling further exploration of galactic and local group structure and evolution as these observations will place constraints on stellar masses, ages, kinematics, and metallicities.
-LSST will detect ultra-cold subdwarfs in the solar neighborhood that are remnants of the oldest stellar populations in the galaxy.
+This is your home for astrometry.
+The Vera C. Rubin Observatory Legacy Survey of Space and Time [LSST] will measure new photometry and astrometry for objects that are too faint for Gaia, enabling further exploration of Galactic and Local Group structure and evolution as these observations will place constraints on stellar masses, ages, kinematics, and metallicities.

 LSST photometry of stars can be utilized to map the 3-D distribution of interstellar dust and to infer variations in properties such as grain size.
 In addition, galactic diffuse emission, including low surface brightness structures, can be mapped using multi-band broad imaging.
 Temporal changes in morphology and spectral energy distributions will also be detected in Herbig-Haro Objects and other structures.